henatan99/helpjuice-wysiwyg-nextjs/README.md

 ## Getting Started

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-The app lets users to write in a text editor with wysiwyg approach.
+A simple app with a few wysiwyg functionalities that lets users to write in a text editor, an attempt to mimic text editors.

 There is a text input area where users can type their text.
 Initially it has empty content and has a default styling.
 When the user starts writing on it the app starts to save each input change on a local state and conditionally saves the input value.